What To Expect

 What doesn’t my investment include?

-- Work performed at other dental offices outside our orthodontic practice.
+- Work performed by dental offices outside our orthodontic practice.

 - A fee adjustment may be required to complete treatment if an accident or injury occurs, orthognathic (facial/jaw) surgery is needed, or if scheduled appointments are habitually missed.